Anirudh-Pranesh/ESP8266-mini-project/README.md

 pin D5 on the esp8266 does not correspond to its actual pin 5.
 See the pin reference and adjust the code as per your need

+**Instructions : <br/>**

+1. Download required dependacnies
+2. Set up thingspeak account, and create a new channel.
+Set 3 fields, each for temperature, humidity and light intensity
+3. Create 2 new devices, one for publishing and one for subscribing.
+The client id and password **MUST** be saved.
+Publisher client id and passwd. must be entered in MQTT_publish.ino, and subscriber client id and passwd. must be entered in MQTT_subscribe.ino

 ![image](https://github.com/user-attachments/assets/760ac7c1-e5fd-4eb9-b962-854d22f3a817)